 This MedDRA Term Selection: Points to Consider (MTS:PTC) document is an ICH-endorsed guide for MedDRA users.
-It is updated in step with new MedDRA versions and is a companion document to MedDRA.
+It is updated annually in step with the March release of MedDRA (starting with MedDRA Version 23.0) and is support documentation for MedDRA.
 It was developed and is maintained by a working group charged by the ICH Management Committee.
 The working group consists of representatives of ICH regulatory and industry members, the World Health Organization, the MedDRA Maintenance and Support Services Organization (MSSO), and the Japanese Maintenance Organization (JMO) (see the M1 MedDRA Terminology page under Multidisciplinary Guidelines on the ICH website for a list of current members).

 In addition, the working group has developed a condensed version of the MTS:PTC document which focuses on the fundamental principles of term selection and is intended to support the implementation and use of MedDRA in the ICH regions and beyond (see Appendix, Section 4.2).
-It is available in all MedDRA languages except for English and Japanese; the English and Japanese MTS:PTC document will continue to be maintained and updated as the full reference document.
+It is available in all MedDRA languages except for English, Japanese, and other languages with an available translation of the full MTS:PTC document.
+The full MTS:PTC document in its various translations will continue to be maintained and updated as the complete reference document.